learn-co-curriculum/phase-3-sinatra-introduction/README.md

 an ORM like Active Record.

-This last section is where it all comes together, and we start building a **web server** so that we can finally make a full-stack application!
+This last section is where it all comes together, and we start building a **web API** so that we can finally make a full-stack application!
 By the end of the section, you'll be able to produce a web API server that can **receive requests** from a frontend application, such as React, and send back a **JSON response** that takes data from the database using your Active Record models.